chatox/networks-science-course/practicum/ps05_networks_from_text.md

 Style the network:

-* Run "Tools > Network Analyzer > Network Analysis > Analyze Network ...".
-Remember to look at the general
+* Run "Tools > Network Analyzer > Network Analysis > Analyze Network ..."
-* Style nodes by setting their size to their in-degree (treat the network as directed).
+* Style nodes by setting their size proportional to their in-degree (treat the network as directed).
-* Style edges by setting their width using the *Weight* attribute.
+* Style edges by setting their width using the *weight* attribute.

 Look at the Results Panel of the network analyzer.
-There are interesting information here, particularly in the "Simple Parameters" and degree distribution tabs.
+There is interesting information here, particularly in the "Simple Parameters" and degree distribution tabs.

 Run the ModuLand plug-in to create a clustering of this graph using the *weight* edge attribute.

 # 6. Create a co-mention network

-The co-mention network connects two account if they are both mentioned in the same tweet.
+The co-mention network connects two accounts if they are both mentioned in the same tweet.
 The weight of the edge is the number of tweets in which the accounts are co-mentioned.

 Create new code to generate the co-mention network by modifying the previous code (make a copy of those cells so you can keep your old code, too).
 First, you need a way of creating pairs of co-mentioned nodes while you read the input file; this is the relevant code snippet: